Apply for help with gaining new skills and knowledge to serve your community

 The maximum we can give you is £10,000 per year.
 This includes the cost of any learning resources you may need.

 Grants are available for up to one year for vocational training and three years for postgraduate academic education.
 If your course lasts longer than this, you will need to demonstrate how you will fund the remainder of your course.
-If you are doing a full-time course, you will be asked to demonstrate how you will pay for your living costs.
+You will be asked to demonstrate how you will pay for your living costs for the duration of your course.

 How long will the process take?